danielvaughan/learning-paths-old/what-is-a-learning-path.md

 The learning path should give enough information

 * A strong reason for wanting to achieve the goal of the learning path
-* A understanding of the relevance of the goal
+* A understanding of the relevance of the goal to their own objectives